QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 <!--Describe the qualification test that you have submitted to you project mentors.
 If feasible, include code, details, output, and example of similar coding problems that you have solved.-->

-I submitted a  "pull request" which afterwards merged (See: [here](https://github.com/dmlc/mxnet/pull/1554)) into MXNet main repository.
+I fixed an issue which afterwards merged (See: [here](https://github.com/dmlc/mxnet/pull/1554)) into MXNet main repository.
+It supports Xavier strategy to initialize weights, clipping gradient (i.e. fixing calculated gradient within a range), scheduling mini-changes for learning rate value along training process.

 <!--# Anything Else-->